Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: Introduction

-Interestingly, recent study~\cite{Yang2022} reveals a bosonic strange metal phase in nanopatterned YBCO samples.
-In that work, the longitudinal conductivity shows a linear temperature and field dependence along with a vanishing Hall coefficient, as soon as the bosonic transport sets in~\cite{Yang2022}.
-In the present manuscript, we address the longstanding issue by proposing a new type of bosonic excitation that can potentially describe the strange metal phase in the cuprates \cite{putzke2019reduced,Barisic:2015tg,Bozovic04,Caprara17,Efetov13,Kontani:2008fd,McKenzieDMFT00}.
+In the present manuscript, we address such a longstanding issue by proposing a new type of bosonic excitation that can potentially describe the strange metal phase in the cuprates \cite{putzke2019reduced,barivsic19,Bozovic04,Caprara17,Efetov13,Kontani:2008fd,McKenzieDMFT00}. {We would like to stress that the scenario explored below presents a unique case where the whole picture, including linear-in-$T$ resistivity and the cotangent of the Hall angle, is addressed, and contact with experiments is made possible}.
 The physical picture underlying our phenomenological model \cite{Banerjee20,pepin2022charge} can be summarized as follows: At high energies, the microscopic lattice model generates fluctuating finite momenta bosons created from particle-particle pairs (remnants of a pair-density-wave) and the constituent fermions.
 These fluctuating bosons carry an electric charge of $2e$ and, hence, also contribute to the charge transport.
 Moreover, due to the scattering with fermions, such bosons become incoherent as the bosonic propagator becomes $D^{-1}(\mathbf{q},\omega)=-i\omega+\mathbf{q}^{2}+m_{b}(T)$ (where $m_{b}(T)$ is the temperature-dependent bosonic mass).
 Such bosons in two dimensions indeed lead to a $T$-linear contribution to the longitudinal conductivity and also the optical conductivity attains a Drude form $\sigma_{xx}^{\rm boson}(\omega)\sim(\tau_{\rm boson}^{-1}-i\omega)^{-1}$, as shown in Ref.~\cite{Banerjee20}.
+Interestingly, recent study~\cite{Yang2022} reveals a bosonic strange metal phase in nanopatterned YBCO samples.
+In that work, the longitudinal conductivity shows a linear temperature and field dependence along with a vanishing Hall coefficient, as soon as the bosonic transport sets in~\cite{Yang2022}. {Moreover, we also point out the Ref.~\cite{putzke2019reduced}, where another charged carrier is suggested besides the fermions.
+This additional charge carrier has the experimental signature of contributing to the linear-in-$T$ behavior in the longitudinal resistivity, whereas it does not contribute to the Hall conductivity.}